 Nystrom & Associates Prescribing Guidelines Regarding Controlled Medications

+- Controlled substance medications have the potential for misuse.
 They are intended to improve function and/or ability to work and are not simply to feel good.

 - Our providers may not prescribe standing doses of benzodiazepines with stimulant medications.

 - Our providers do not prescribe pain medication or medical cannabis.

 - If you are taking narcotic pain medication, medical cannabis, or are abusing drugs or alcohol our providers may not prescribe controlled medications to you.

 - If you are pregnant or have certain medical or psychiatric conditions, controlled medications may not be appropriate for you.